DC Rainmaker

 November 2022

-Dave and Ryan discuss some commonly held cycling myths, then go off on tangents about other related training practice misconceptions
+Dave and Ryan discuss some commonly held cycling myths, then go off on tangents about other related training practice misconceptions.

 Leadville 100